 - Applied Nutrition

-Jaclyn is an Associate Professor and Head Athletic Trainer in the Sports Medicine Department.
-As a dual appointed employee, Jaclyn splits her time in the classroom and working with athletes.
+Jaclyn is an Associate Professor, Chair, and Program Director in the Athletic Training and Sports Medicine Department.
+As a dual-appointed employee, Jaclyn splits her time in the classroom and working with athletes.

 In 2016, Jaclyn was awarded the Harness Outstanding Educator Award honors.
 This award rewards faculty for their high level of commitment to the education of students inside and outside of the classroom.

 For fun, Jaclyn likes to travel, visit family and friends, and being involved in sports.